Normalized Berkovich spaces and surface singularities: Special formal schemes and their Berkovich spaces

 \pa{ An admissible blowup of a special formal $R$-scheme is a special formal $R$-scheme by~\cite[2.17]{Nicaise09}.
 Similarly, an admissible blowup of a formal $R$-scheme of finite type is of finite type. }

-Berkovich's approach to non-archimedean analytic geometry was developed in \cite{Ber90} and \cite{Ber93}; a good introduction to the theory is \cite{Temkin10}.
-Since the general definition of a $K$-analytic space is quite technical, we will content ourselves with listing some properties of $K$-analytic spaces and introducing via examples those spaces which appear in the rest of the paper.
+\Pa{Berkovich theory}{ Berkovich's approach to non-archimedean analytic geometry was developed in \cite{Ber90} and \cite{Ber93}; a good introduction to the theory is \cite{Temkin15}.
+Since the general definition of a $K$-analytic space is quite technical, we will content ourselves with listing some properties of $K$-analytic spaces and introducing via examples those spaces that appear in the rest of the paper.
 In particular, we will recall how to associate a $K$-analytic space $\X^\beth$ to a special formal $R$-scheme $\X$ and define the specialization map.
 This construction was introduced for rigid spaces by Berthelot in \cite{Berthelot} (see also \cite[\S7]{deJ95} for a detailed exposition), while in the context of Berkovich spaces it was studied in \cite{Berkovich94} and \cite{Ber96}.
-If $\X$ is special over a trivially valued field $k$, we will also study a subspace of $\X^\beth$, introduced by Thuillier in \cite{Thu07}, which behaves more like a generic fiber for $\X$ (see also \cite{Ben-BassatTemkin2013}).
+If $\X$ is special over a trivially valued field $k$, we will also study a subspace of $\X^\beth$, introduced by Thuillier in \cite{Thu07}, that behaves more like a generic fiber for $\X$ (see also \cite{Ben-BassatTemkin2013}). }

-\pa{ A \emph{$K$-analytic space} is a locally compact and locally path connected topological space $X$ with the following additional structure: \begin{enumerate} \item For every point $x$ of $X$, a completed valued field extension $\resx$ of $K$, called the \defi{completed residue field} of $X$ at $x$. \item A $G$-topology on $X$, whose admissible open subspaces are called \defi{analytic domains} of $X$. \item A local $G$-sheaf in $K$-algebras $\calO_X$ on $X$, the \defi{sheaf of analytic functions}. \end{enumerate} The $G$-topology is finer than the usual topology of $X$, i.e. every open subspace of $X$ is an analytic domain.
+\pa{ A \emph{$K$-analytic space} is a locally compact and locally path connected topological space $X$ with the following additional structures: \begin{enumerate} \item For every point $x$ of $X$, a completed valued field extension $\resx$ of $K$, called the \defi{completed residue field} of $X$ at $x$. \item A $G$-topology on $X$, whose $G$-admissible subspaces are called \defi{analytic domains} of $X$. \item A local $G$-sheaf in $K$-algebras $\calO_X$ on $X$, the \defi{sheaf of analytic functions}. \end{enumerate} A $G$-topology is a simple kind of Grothendieck topology, we refer to \cite[\S9.1]{BGR} for the definitions.
+The $G$-topology is finer than the usual topology of $X$, i.e. every open subset of $X$ is an analytic domain and every open cover of an analytic domain is a $G$-cover.
 If $V$ is an analytic domain of $X$, $x\in V$, $f\in\calO_X(V)$, then $f$ can be evaluated in $x$, yielding an element $f(x)$ of $\resx$.
 Therefore, also $|f(x)|\in\R_+$ makes sense.
-We refer to \cite{Temkin10} for the general definition of the category $(An_K)$. }
+We refer to \cite{Temkin15} for the general definition of the category $(An_K)$. }

-\begin{ex} A fundamental example of $K$-analytic space is the analytification $X^{an}$ of a $K$-scheme of finite type $X$.
+\begin{ex} A fundamental example of $K$-analytic space is the analytification $X^{\mathrm{an}}$ of a $K$-scheme of finite type $X$.
 As a topological space,